AlexsLemonade/training-modules/virtual-setup/windows-instructions.md

 <img src="screenshots/windows-slack-workspace.png" width=500 alt="Slack sign in page">

-When you sign in for the first time, Windows may ask `Did you mean to switch apps`, say `Yes`.
+When you sign in for the first time, Windows may ask `Did you mean to switch apps?`; say `Yes`.

-Please use a login name that allows us to know who you are, whatever you would like to be called. (as opposed to something like a twitter handle).
+Please use a login name that allows us to know who you are, whatever you would like to be called. (as opposed to something like a Twitter handle).

 Feel free to say hi in the `2020-may-training` channel.
 That's where we will be centering our communications for this training.